lvjiaxuan/vscode-eslint-disable/README.md

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

+1. eslint-disabled snippets based rules config
+2. select lines and right click to select eslint-disabled
+3. use settings
+4. based on rules config

 ## Requirements

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.